Why Guidelines Are Important

 What Is ‘Good’ Health?

-What Conditions Would Make You Ineligible?
+What Conditions Would Make You Ineligible to Be a Donor?

-You may not donate blood/platelets if you:
+You will not be eligible to donate blood or platelets if you:

 - Have a history of viral hepatitis, unexplained jaundice after age 11, or have lived with or had sexual contact in the past 12 months with anyone who has had active viral hepatitis.